 The notion of “organizational health” is getting increased discussion and visibility since the publication of ScoJ Keller and Colin Price’s recent book entitled: “Beyond Performance: How Great Organizations Build Ultimate Competitive Advantage”.
 These two McKinsey & Company senior leaders led a massive global research project that leveraged inputs and insights from across their substantial global client base over the past ten years.
 This research actually far exceeds the scope of research from other major works such as Tom Peter’s early work … “In Search of Excellence” or even Jim Collins “Good to Great” and more recent “Great By Choice”!
 The key conclusions are equally as profound as the project scope and their research documents that it is those organizations that are paying attention to the soft skills of leadership and fundamentals of organizational health that become the sustainable winners building the ultimate competitive advantage!

 The 15 agile processes that align with The Agile Model® match up remarkably well with the 9 dimensions captured in Keller and Price’s recent publication and provides further validation for the focus and connectivity of these easy to access instruments for helping you, your leaders and your organization get on the path to greater organizational agility and health.
-In fact, you can take a “free test drive” of our Leadership Agility ProfileTM right from our website by simply clicking this link and getting some real time on how you view your own leadership agility.
 Wouldn’t it be even more valuable to get additional inputs from those who are the stakeholders in your success?
 Wouldn’t it be extremely valuable if everyone in your leadership team or firm also participated in getting some essential feedback to help their health and success?
 Click here to get to the Agility Store and find out how you can do that!